 As with any of the iced tea mixed drinks, there's really no need to pour your best liquor.
 Drink recipes like this are the exception to the "top-shelf is best" rule of the bar.

 There is so much going on in the electric iced tea that the mix as a whole will mask any less-than-desirable aspects of the liquors you pour.

 The point is that this is a drink where you can save some cash.
 Even though you'll need five bottles of liquor, it actually falls into the category of "cheap" cocktails when you break down the cost of each pour.

 How Strong Is the Electric Iced Tea?

 While it may look like a strong drink as you pour not one or two, but five different liquors into an electric iced tea, it's not the strongest drink in the bar.
 The total amount of liquor adds up to just 2 1/2 ounces.
 Alcohol does make up the majority of the drink, but reality sets in when you run the numbers.

 With 80-proof spirits and a 30-proof curacao, the average electric iced tea weighs in at around 21 percent alcohol by volume (42 proof).
-That is with about 1-ounce of soda and the drink can be even milder if more soda is added.
+That is with about 1 ounce of soda.
+The drink can be even milder if more soda is added.